pauljeanquart/portal/content/portal.md

 Most themes will have certain common elements across a site like a header and footer.
 Just because we only need a template for one page, the “bare” theme omits all those flourishes.

-Most themes will have certain common elements across a site like a header and footer.
-Just because we only need a template for one page, the “bare” theme omits all those flourishes.

-Most themes will have certain common elements across a site like a header and footer.
-Just because we only need a template for one page, the “bare” theme omits all those flourishes.